Mefamex/mfmx_software_notes/README.md

 <h2 align="center" id="en"> English</h2>

-I created this repository to keep some of my notes about programming languages and frameworks
+I created this repository to keep some of my notes about programming languages and frameworks.

 ### Contents